MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
 ## Acknowledging a purchase

-The payment response returns a "purchase token" string, which can be used for direct communication between the developer's server and the service provider beyond the Digital Goods API.
-Such communication can allow you (the developer) to independently verify information about the purchase before granting entitlements.
+The payment response returns a _purchase token_ string, which can be used for direct communication between your server and the service provider beyond the Digital Goods API.
+Such communication can allow you to independently verify information about the purchase before granting entitlements.

 Some stores might require that you (the developer) acknowledge a purchase after the purchase has succeeded, to confirm that the purchase has been recorded.

 <!-- ====================================================================== -->
-## Consuming a purchase (consume)
+## Consuming a purchase

+Use the `consume` method to consume a purchase.

 A _consumable purchase_ is a purchase that's designed to be purchased multiple times.
 A consumable purchase usually needs to be marked as "consumed" before the purchase can be purchased again by the user.
 An example of a consumable purchase is an in-game powerup that makes the player stronger for a short period of time.